 1. Does the CFP contain an inventory of existing publicly owned facilities, with location and capacities?

-The sewer system plans of Clark Regional Wastewater District, Battle Ground, Camas, La Center, Discovery Clean Water Alliance, Vancouver and Washougal contain a detailed inventory of publicly-owned facilities, including location and capacities.
+Discovery Clean Water Alliance, Vancouver and Washougal contain a detailed inventory of publicly-owned facilities, including location and capacities.
 A summary of current facilities and their associated capacity is listed below.

 Table E.10 | Wastewater Treatment Facilities Inventory